MichelleVlza/Proyecto_COVID_HPCD/README.md

-In the same direction create a container with the Dockerfile, which will install all the tools that we'll need (`nano, curl, unzip, less, pip, tldr, csvkit`), and copy the `Script.sh`.
+Then, take your docker terminal to that directory (Proyecto_COVID_HPCD) and create a container with the Dockerfile, which will install all the tools that we'll need (`nano, curl, unzip, less, pip, tldr, csvkit`), and copy the `Script.sh`.
+Use the following command to do that...

 ```
 docker build -t username/covid_proj .